parrenin/IceChrono/README.md

 What is the structure of the general `parameters.py` file?
 --------------------------------------------------------

+It contains the list of drillings, the optimization method to be used and some settings for the figures.
 Have a look at the file `AICC2012-VLR/parameters.py`, it is commented.

 What is the structure of a drilling `parameters.py` file?
 ---------------------------------------------------------

+It defines age at the top of the core, the age equation grid and the correction functions grids.
+You can also define other parameters that are used to defined the covariance matrices of the priors.
 Have a look at the files `AICC2012-VLR/EDC/parameters.py`, it is commented.